 Get exclusive member benefits & effect social change.
 Join Today

 A large bowel resection is also known as a colectomy.
-The goal of this surgery is for your surgeon to remove diseased sections of your large bowel.
-Another name for the large bowel is the large intestine.
-The large intestine consists of several parts, including the colon.
+The goal of this surgery is to remove diseased sections of your large bowel.
+The large bowel is also known as the large intestine or the colon.

-During this surgery, your surgeon removes the diseased parts of the bowel and then reconnects the healthy parts.
+During this surgery, your surgeon removes the diseased parts of your bowel and then reconnects the healthy parts.
 Your surgeon may remove all or part of your bowel.

 Your surgeon may perform a colostomy if there’s not enough healthy intestine after surgery.
 During a colostomy, your surgeon moves one end of your large intestine to the outside of your abdominal wall and attaches a colostomy bag to your abdomen.
 When stool passes through your large intestine, it drains into the bag.
 The stool that goes into the bag is usually soft or liquid.